 “I went to the Adelphi with my neighbors on a regular basis, usually arriving early on Saturday morning.
 We would spend hours there watching thirty cartoons in a row and then Flash Gordon and Superman and we would come out of the theater with our eyes crossed.”After the Second World War, a housing shortage created a residential building boom that wouldn’t taper off until the 1960s.
 This housing shortage was not only local — it was a part of a national trend that led to the rapid rise of suburbs.
 The white flight also resulted in many urban whites moving into the new suburban areas.

-The Romanian Kosher Sausage Company opened in 1957 at 7200 N. Clark Street.
+The Romanian Kosher Sausage Company opened in 1957 at 7200 North Clark Street.
 Prior to its existence as a butcher shop, the location was an A&P grocery store.
 A&P started closing locations in the 1950s because they were failing to compete with the larger more modern supermarkets.
-Romanian Kosher Sausage opened when the Jewish population of Rogers Park was at its height.
-It remains a neighborhood icon today, serving the large Jewish population that resides in neighboring West Ridge, Skokie, and surrounding suburbs.